Family Travel: Strategies for Stress-Free Trips with Kids

 1. Airport Navigation Tips

-Use family lanes: Many airports have dedicated lines
+Use Family Lanes: Many airports have dedicated lines for families.

 Tip: Download your airline’s app for easy boarding updates.